-I am a foundation governor at Torre Church of England Academy as well as being appointed a parent governor at Torquay Academy in May 2015.
+I was a foundation governor at Torre Church of England Academy until 2016 as well as holding the role of parent governor at Torquay Academy since May 2015.

-With two children now at the school, I take a keen interest in how the Academy is responding to the new challenges that all young people face in our ever changing world.
+With two children at the school, I take a keen interest in how the academy is responding to the new challenges that all young people face in our ever changing world.

 Mrs H Jeffreys

 Clerk to Governors